sobingt/Aviyel-Blogs-Review/_posts/2022-01-11-installAndSelfHostTypesense.md

 ## Introduction

-Typesense is a C++-based search engine that claims to be very fast, typo-tolerant, configurable, highly available, and very handy and easy to use.
+Typesense is a C++-based search engine that claims to be very fast, typo-tolerant, highly configurable, and very handy and easy to use.
 The Typesense project provides its own hosting service as a commercial product, but the engine itself is open source and can be installed locally on a variety of platforms such as windows linux and mac.
 It comes with a GLP 3 license, which is adequate if the server code is not changed.They provide several pre-built artifacts for running Typesense in Production or locally.
 DEB, RPM, and pre-built binaries for Linux (X86 64) and macOS which are freely available to download on their official [downloads](https://typesense.org/downloads/) page.

 Typesense is a very popular tech stack tool in the Search as a Service category.
 It is completely open source, with 8.8K GitHub stars and 235 GitHub forks.
 It is widely used and widely popular, with [Storipress CMS](https://storipress.com/) and our own [Aviyel](https://aviyel.com/) platform being two of the most prominent users.
 This article will cover a variety of installation guides for typesense on various different platforms.The official Docker images for Typesense are also available on [Docker Hub](https://hub.docker.com/r/typesense/typesense).We will go over and try to cover the installation guide for typesense from absolute scratch.